ryanhoang15/Java/README.md

 # Java
 Java coding labs/projects
-This has basic Java technique to OOP and Data Sturcture
+This has basic Java technique to OOP to Data Sturcture